What is diabetic peripheral neuropathy?

 Lastly, the autonomic nerves control involuntary and semi-voluntary functions including blood pressure, heart rate, bladder functions, and sweating.

-If damage, autonomic neuropathy symptoms include:
+If damaged, autonomic neuropathy symptoms include:

 • Constipation or diarrhea